tls-attacker/SSH-Attacker/README.md

 ## Dockerfile

-Additionally we provide a docker image, located in /SSH-Attacker/Dockerfile, which can be used to run the different SSH-Attacker modules directly in a container.
+Additionally we provide a docker image, located in `SSH-Attacker/Dockerfile`, which can be used to run the different SSH-Attacker modules directly in a container.
 When running the image use the --target [ssh-client, ssh-server, ssh-mitm, attacks]docker flag to specify which module should be executed as entrypoint in the docker container.

 ## Modifiable Variables

 SSH-Attacker uses the concept of Modifiable Variables to allow runtime modifications to predefined Workflows.
 Modifiable variables allow one to set modifications to basic types after or before their values are actually set.
 When their actual values are determined and one tries to access the value via getters the original value will be returned in a modified form accordingly.
-More details on this concept can be found at https://github.com/tls-attacker/ModifiableVariable.
+More details on this concept can be found at the [ModifiableVariable repository](https://github.com/tls-attacker/ModifiableVariable).

 ```java
 ModifiableInteger i = new ModifiableInteger();